History of Moving to Work (MTW)

 - 1

-1 PHA voluntarily requested to have their MTW designation rescinded Grinnell
+1 PHA voluntarily decided not to pursue MTW designation after selection.
+Grinnell

 2024 +14 14 PHAs selected through the MTW Flexibility for Smaller PHAs II Cohort pursuant to the Consolidated Appropriations Act of 2016 Bath, Boca Raton, Boulder County, Evansdale, Great Plains, Kendall, Livermore, Staunton, Portsmouth (NH), Pittston, Rochester, Seminole County, Watertown, West Hartford